blazerer/cv/index.md

 <br>

 **SDE** @ [ModuleWorks](https://www.moduleworks.com/) 3ax Team _(Mar 2012 - Feb 2015)_ <br>
-Development of libraries for CAD/CAM software
+Development of the solutions for the CAD/CAM software
 <details align="justify">
  <summary>Details</summary>
  <ul>
   <li>Was solving sculpture surface machining and computational geometry problems</li>
-  <li>Implemented library for toolpath smoothing and based my master's thesis on it</li>
+  <li>Implemented library for the toolpath smoothing and based my master's thesis on it</li>
-  <li>Developed and maintained project of Multiaxis Roughing</li>
+  <li>Developed and maintained project of Multiaxis Roughing (see below)</li>
   <li>Tools: C++03, Boost, Computational geometry tools, Svn</li>
  </ul>
  <i>
 Multiaxis Roughing Demonstration<br>
 This toolpath generation algorithm was implemented as a combination of approaches between 5ax and 3ax project areas.
-My aim was actual implementation of an already scoped project and pushing it to production.<br><br>
+My aim was to make an actual implementation of an already scoped project and pushing it to the production.<br><br>
 Here is the marketing demonstration of this tool:
  </i>
  <br>